aniketb21/aniketb21.github.io/_pages/research.md

 **Efficient Multiresolution Path Planning** [(report)]({{ site.url }}/reports/Wavelets.pdf)

 Path planning finds applications in a lot of tasks like navigating robots and autonomous vehicles.
 However, path planning algorithms can become very computationally expensive.
-We develop a multiresolution path planning algorithm (path being represented by a random graph) and achieves an exponential speedup.
+We develop a multiresolution path planning algorithm (path being represented by an arbitrary graph) and achieves an exponential speedup.

 <!-- #### **Research Papers**